a collection of notes on areas of personal interest

 As an aside, this same artist is also an exponent of the principles of the geometry underlying calligraphy.
 His work is complex and closely rationalised but he sees the calligraphy of the ninth century calligrapher, Ibn Muqla – whose work has been followed to this day – as starting with the dot and proceeding through the ‘alif – the letter from which all else flows.

-Here, for direct comparison, is a piece of eighteenth century Western calligraphy illustrating the calligraphic form of a fire-breathing dragon, but keeping the script in relatively normal form.
-It is a reminder that it was mainly the initial capital letters which attracted design attention, and that the Arabic alphabet is not capitalised.
+Here, for direct comparison with the Arabic calligraphy above, is an original example of eighteenth century Western calligraphy illustrating, in the the overall calligraphic form of a fire-breathing dragon, a relatively normal script.
+It is also a reminder that it was mainly the initial capital letters which attracted design attention, and that the Arabic alphabet is not capitalised.

 The comparison illustrates the manner in which the strokes of Arabic calligraphy are more suited to being stretched and distorted than Roman script.
 In this we can see an indication of the manner in which Arabic calligraphy can be manipulated to